 Just like with any other type of surgery, a good LASIK surgery outcome will depend primarily on the doctor’s experience, the quality, technology and safety standards of the surgical center, and how carefully the doctor evaluates your eyes before surgery.

 As you consider the LASIK eye surgeons near you, get in touch today with Eye Consultants of Pennsylvania to schedule a free LASIK evaluation.
-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 To schedule a free LASIK evaluation, call (610) 378-8500.